-These guidelines:

-- 1. Establish general guidance, direction and requirements for negotiating local memoranda of understandings (MOUs) that are required in each local workforce innovation area (LWIA) to support the operation of the local one-stop delivery system. - 2.
-Provide guidance related to comprehensive one-stop center infrastructure costs, including guidance for budgeting, allocation and negotiation of these costs using the two funding methods WIOA prescribes. - 3.
-Provide guidance for identifying and negotiating local one-stop delivery system costs that will be shared among required partners. - 4.
-Prescribe timelines for local negotiation of MOUs and for reporting of the outcomes of these negotiations. - 5.
-Outline requirements for the process through which required partners can appeal decisions made in the application of these guidelines if the State infrastructure cost funding mechanism is used.

-ORGANIZATION OF GUIDELINES

-These guidelines are organized into five sections:

-SECTION 1 - Negotiation of Local MOUs

-SECTION 2 - Negotiation of Infrastructure Costs

-SECTION 3 - Negotiation of Local One-Stop Delivery System Costs

-SECTION 4 - Timelines for Negotiation of MOUs and Infrastructure Costs

-SECTION 5 - Reporting of Interim and Final Negotiation Outcomes

-SECTION 6 - Appeals Process

-SECTION 1 - NEGOTIATION OF LOCAL MOUS

-- 1. Development and negotiation of local memoranda of understandings will follow these basic principles and guidelines: - a.
-The local MOU will be used as an essential tool for achieving a key goal of WIOA establishing integrated and effective local workforce delivery systems that produce the skilled workers businesses in the local and regional economies require.
+SCOPE These guidelines: 1.
+Establish general guidance, direction and requirements for negotiating local memoranda of understandings (MOUs) that are required in each local workforce innovation area (LWIA) to support the operation of the local one-stop delivery system.
+2. Provide guidance related to comprehensive one-stop center infrastructure costs, including guidance for budgeting, allocation and negotiation of these costs using the two funding methods WIOA prescribes.
+3. Provide guidance for identifying and negotiating local one-stop delivery system costs that will be shared among required partners.
+4. Prescribe timelines for local negotiation of MOUs and for reporting of the outcomes of these negotiations.
+5. Outline requirements for the process through which required partners can appeal decisions made in the application of these guidelines if the State infrastructure cost funding mechanism is used.
+ORGANIZATION These guidelines are organized into five sections: OF GUIDELINES SECTION 1 - Negotiation of Local MOUs SECTION 2 - Negotiation of Infrastructure Costs SECTION 3 - Negotiation of Local One-Stop Delivery System Costs SECTION 4 - Timelines for Negotiation of MOUs and Infrastructure Costs SECTION 5 - Reporting of Interim and Final Negotiation Outcomes SECTION 6 - Appeals Process ~ .
+SECTION 1 - NEGOTIATION OF LOCAL MOUS 1.
+Development and negotiation of local memoranda of understandings will follow these basic principles and guidelines: a.
+The local MOU will be used as an essential tool for achieving a key goal of WIOA - establishing integrated and effective local workforce delivery systems that produce the skilled workers businesses in the local and regional economies require.

 - b.
-Local MOUs will reflect the shared vision and commitment of local workforce innovation boards and required partners to high-quality workforce development systems and centers, and be consistent with the vision articulated by the Federal government and State, regional and local planning priorities. - c.
+Local MOUs will reflect the shared vision and commitment of local workforce innovation boards and required partners to highquality workforce development systems and centers, and be consistent with the vision articulated by the Federal government and State, regional and local planning priorities. - c.
 Local MOUs will reflect and document how each partner will contribute its proportionate share of infrastructure costs for the comprehensive one-stop center. - d.
-All required partners entering into the MOU development and negotiation process will be empowered to make commitments for the partner organization, including staff or other local representatives of the following State entities and State administered programs: - Department of Commerce Adults, Dislocated Workers, and Youth; Trade Adjustment Act and Community Services Block Grant Act - 2.
-Illinois Community College Board Adult Education and Family Literacy - 3.
+All required partners entering into the MOU development and negotiation process will be empowered to make commitments for the partner organization, including staff or other local representatives of the following State entities and State administered programs: - 1.
+Department of Commerce Adults, Dislocated Workers, and Youth; Trade Adjustment Act and Community Services Block Grant Act - 2.
+Illinois Community College Board Adult Education and Family Literacy - Title II - 3.
 Department of Employment Security Employment Programs Authorized under the Wagner-Peyser Act, Unemployment Insurance, Jobs for Veterans State Grants, Trade Reinvestment Act - 4.
+Department of Human Services Division of Rehabilitation Services Title IV - 4.
 Illinois Community College Board Career and Technical Education under the Perkins Act - 5.
-Department of Human Services Division of Rehabilitation Services - 6.
-Department of Human Services Division of Family and Community Services (TANF) - 7.
+Department of Human Services Division of Rehabilitation Services - Department of Human Services Bureau of Workforce Development (TANF) Division of Family and Community Services (TANF) - 7.
 Department on Aging Senior Community Service Employment Program (SCSEP) - 8.
 Department of Corrections Second Chance Act - e.
 Each required partner entering into the MOU development and negotiation process will designate a specific individual with authority to commit financially and programmatically on behalf of the required partner.
 This individual may be staff from a State agency's central, regional or local office or a local representative providing services for a State-level entity through a contract, grant or similar agreement.
-Where multiple required partners of Adult Education and Career and Technical Education exist in one LWIA, partners will convene their providers and appoint an individual to negotiate the MOU on their behalf.
+Where multiple required partners of For-Adult Education, and Continuing Career and Technical Education, and other locations where multiple required partners exist in one LWIA, partners will convene their providers and appoint an individual to negotiate the MOU on their behalf.